DanielOrtiz0220/sift/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the `backend/src` directory with the following content:
+   Create a `.env` file in the `backend` directory with the following content:
    ```
    ANTHROPIC_API_KEY=your_anthropic_api_key
    GOOGLE_CLIENT_ID=your_google_client_id